 2) Brooklyn Bridge Pedestrian Entrances

-There are 3 entrances for pedestrians to enter onto the main walkway.
-Two of these are located on the Brooklyn side and one on the Manhattan side.
+There are 4 Brooklyn Bridge entrances for pedestrians to enter onto the main walkway.
+Two of these are located on the Brooklyn side and two on the Manhattan side.

 3) Which Way to Walk on the Brooklyn Bridge for Sunrise?